ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 The idea here is that the thing that is <strong>highest, largest, and leftmost</strong> on the page will get the most attention.

 Placement and ordering of this content is also an expression of the site’s editorial agendas.
-This is in itself worth thinking about.
+This is in of itself worth thinking about.

 ## The language of hierarchy